thousand cranes

 Kikuji – son to Morita

-All things transpire.
-Mrs Ota seduces Kikuji, like father like son, ‘an extraordinary awakening’.
-Prior to her suicide, which occurs shortly thereafter, the doppelganger mistress sheds a tear identical to that which her daughter Fumiko will also shed later in the novel, because neither’s ‘yet ready to return from the other world’.
-Shared as
+As things transpire, Kikuji is seduced by the other mistress, Mrs Ota—like father like son, ‘an extraordinary awakening’.
+Prior to her suicide, occurring shortly thereafter, the widow sheds a tear identical to the one which her daughter will shed later in the novel, because neither is ‘yet ready to return from the other world’.
+Shared as well between

 For the widow, the lover is the lover’s father; for the lover, the mother’s daughter is the mother.
-The third bowl is Karatsu, an interloper, Korean in origin, cylindrical in shape: ‘undecorated, greenish with a touch of saffron and a touch too of carmine’, swelling towards the base.
-Placed alongside the Shino with the tarnished rim, ‘the two
+The third bowl is the interloper karatsu, Korean in origin, cylindrical in shape and swelling towards the base: ‘undecorated, greenish with a touch of saffron and a touch too of carmine’.[iv]
+Placed alongside our second-mentioned shino with the

-bowls before them were like the souls of his father and her mother’.
-‘As if on a trip’, the children resolve into a single composite, bearing both marks, as if reenactment ensures expiation.
-Like the Raku, like all things, the Karatsu is a displacement.
-‘There is much better Shino’, Fumiko murmurs.
-And it is this ‘better’ Shino, bearing the brownish smear, in which she endeavours to whisk a final shared potion for her and Kikuji, that, during the same night, Fumiko forlornly smashes into five pieces against the stone basin.
-Here I have spoken of what I have not named, and what is perhaps beyond naming, the contrivance of insatiability.
-‘A faint red floated up from the white glaze’.
-All talk of the marriages of Yukiko and Fumiko is a further falsehood spread by the ‘venomous’ Chikako, our lone-survivor.
-Having travelled long, we are obliged to repetition.
+incriminating smear, the two karatsu ‘were like the souls of his father and her mother’.
+‘As if on a trip’, the children dissolve into a single composite, bearing the emblematic mark of their losses—a ritual reenactment.
+Like the raku, like all things, the karatsu displaces human sentiment.
+‘There is much better shino’, Fumiko murmurs.
+And it is this ‘better’ shino, bearing the ghoulish lipstick, in which she whisks a final potion for herself and Kikuji.
+And which, later during the same night, she smashes into five pieces against the stone basin.
+Here I speak of what is hard to name, almost beyond naming: the contrivance of insatiability: ‘A faint red floated up from the white glaze’.
+All talk of the marriages of Yukiko and Fumiko is a further contrivance spread by the ‘venomous’ Chikako, our tale’s lone-survivor.
+Having journeyed long, a final reckoning beckons.

 notes